lammps/lammps/doc/src/Build_make.rst

 ----------

-The lammps/src/MAKE tree contains all the Makefile.machine files included in the LAMMPS distribution.
-Typing "make machine" uses Makefile.machine.
-Thus the "make serial" or "make mpi" lines above use Makefile.serial and Makefile.mpi.
-Others are in these dirs:
+The lammps/src/MAKE tree contains the Makefile.machine files included in the LAMMPS distribution.
+Typing "make machine" uses *Makefile.machine*\ .
+Thus the "make serial" or "make mpi" lines above use Makefile.serial and Makefile.mpi, respectively.
+Other makefiles are in these directories:

 .. parsed-literal::